emre-edu-tech/advanced-wp-theme-with-wpscripts-tailwind/README.md

 # Wordpress Theme - LimitlessWP
-Advanced Wordpress Theme Development as a side project
+- Advanced Wordpress Theme Development as a side project
+- This theme helps learning a lot related to Wordpress Theme Development